shristii589/unilvr_sql_project/README.md

         AND s.fiscal_year = 2020
 GROUP BY c.region;
 ```
+**Objective-** To highlight regional performance differences and assess the effectiveness of regional sales strategies which will help in making further important decisions.

 ### Q8.
 Create a report showcasing the percent share of customer over gross sales for fiscal year 2020.